Frank Albertson: Career

 Albertson made well over 100 appearances (1923-1964) in movies and television.
 In his early career he often sang and danced in such films as Just Imagine (1930) and A Connecticut Yankee (1931).
 He was featured in Alice Adams (1935) as the title character's brother, and as playwright Leo Davis in Room Service (1938) opposite the Marx Brothers.
 He served in the U.S. Army Air Forces' First Motion Picture Unit making training films during World War II.
 As he aged, he moved from featured roles to supporting and character parts.
 He can be seen as Sam Wainwright, the businessman fond of saying "Hee-Haw" in the movie It's a Wonderful Life (1946).

 On October 10, 1950, Albertson starred in "Give and Take" on Armstrong Circle Theatre.
 He portrayed future U.S. President Theodore Roosevelt in the 1956 episode "Rough Rider" of the television series My Friend Flicka.
 He guest-starred in the western series The Californians and twice in the crime drama Richard Diamond, Private Detective.

 In Psycho (1960), Albertson portrayed Tom Cassidy, the wealthy client who flirts with Marion Crane (Janet Leigh) and provides the $40,000 in cash she later absconds with.
 In the 1960-61 television season, Albertson played the character Mr. Cooper in five episodes of the sitcom Bringing Up Buddy, starring Frank Aletter.
 In 1962, he appeared as Henry Bildy on the TV western Lawman in the episode titled "Heritage of Hate".

 In 1964, Albertson was cast as Jim O'Neal in the episode "The Death of a Teacher" of drama Mr. Novak.
 One of his latter screen appearances was as Sam, the bewildered mayor of Sweet Apple, Ohio in the 1963 film musical Bye Bye Birdie.

 Albertson's final acting appearance was on The Andy Griffith Show, in which he played a Marine commander completing an inspection.
 The episode aired on May 19, 1964, three months after his death.

 Death

-Albertson died in his sleep at his home in Santa Monica, California, on February 29, 1964, aged 55.
+Albertson died in his sleep at his home in Santa Monica, California, on Leap Day--Saturday, February 29, 1964--aged 55.
 The cause of death was an apparent heart attack.
 He had five children from his two marriages.
 He was buried in Holy Cross Cemetery, Culver City, California.